- The original Ferree name was La Fierre.

 - John Ferree, son of Madame Ferree, became a Quaker.

-- The first white child born in Paradise was Daniel Lefevre, third son of Isaac and Catherine Ferree Lefevre.
+- The first white child born in Paradise was Daniel Lefevre, third son of Isaac and Katherine Ferree Lefevre.

 - Joel Ferree, the gunsmith, was killed and scalped by Indians in 1801 while hunting during a visit to his brother's farm in Coraopolis, PA.
 His body was returned to Paradise and buried in Carpenter's Cemetery.